stabml/OppBlock/README.md

 ### Installing

-Once the Node.js is installed, the project specific dependences can be install very easily with this command in the repository directory:
+Once the Node.js is installed, the project specific dependencies can be installed very easily with the following command in the repository directory:

 ```
 npm install